General questions about Managed Service for GitLab

 - In the system hook settings (Admin area → System Hooks), change the URL value to

-http://127.0.0.1:24080/default. - In the GitLab settings that allow sending messages to the local network (Admin area → Settings → Network → Expand outbound requests, CIDR input field), add
+http://127.0.0.1:24080/default. - In the GitLab settings that allow sending messages to the local network (Admin area → Settings → Network → Expand outbound requests, the CIDR input field), add

 http://127.0.0.1:24080to the list of IP addresses and domain names.